 But perhaps marriage has a nature.
 Perhaps there are features that must be present in a union to make it truly marital and without which a union ceases to be in reality a marriage.
 If that’s the case, then neither the states, nor supremacist judges have a right to jettison them.
 I suspect that our Founders and all Americans until the latter half of the latter half of the 20th Century presumed that marriage has an indisputable, inherent nature central to which is sexual complementarity and without which a union is not and cannot be marital.
 Therefore, the unspoken assumption would have been that states have the right to tinker with certain peripheral aspects of this thing universally understood as marriage but not to extract from it its sexually-differentiated essence and foundation.

 Now, back to the question about the power reserved to the states with regard to marriage.
 All conservatives would agree that the states have the right to regulate marriage.
 States have the right, for example, to establish requirements regarding blood tests, teen marriages, and waiting periods between application for and receipt of a marriage license.
-But states would have no right to declare that inherently non-marital unions are marriages.
-Since cross-culturally and historically, everyone understood that the central constituent feature of marriage was sexual complementarity, it would have been absurd to claim that the state has a right to declare that marriage includes non-marriage.
+But states would not be justified in declaring that inherently non-marital unions are marriages.
+Since cross-culturally and historically, everyone understood that the central constituent feature of marriage was sexual complementarity, it would have been absurd to claim that the state is justified in declaring that marriage includes non-marriage.

-Nor can states, which have the right to regulate education, change the definition of “education” to include non-schools.
-So, for example, while the state can mandate that schools teach particular courses, and can establish the length of the school day and year, the state cannot declare that non-educational institutions like roller rinks are educational institutions.
+Nor may states, which have the right to regulate education, justifiably change the definition of “education” to include non-schools.
+So, for example, while the state can mandate that schools teach particular courses, and can establish the length of the school day and year, the state cannot justifiably declare that non-educational institutions like roller rinks are educational institutions.

 Conservatism means to conserve.
-Anyone who believes that the reserved powers referenced in the Tenth Amendment include the right of states not merely to regulate at the periphery the institution of marriage but also to recognize non-marital unions as marriages is no conservative.
+Anyone who believes that the reserved powers referenced in the Tenth Amendment justify states not merely regulating at the periphery the institution of marriage but also recognizing non-marital unions as marriages is no conservative.